Desmic quartic surfaces in arbitrary characteristic: Desmic quartic surfaces

 For an elliptic curve $E$, we denote by $\Kum(E\times E)$, called the Kummer surface, the quotient surface by the inversion of $E\times E$, and by $\widetilde{\Kum}(E\times E)$ the minimal resolution of singularities of $\Kum(E\times E)$.

 \begin{theorem} A desmic surface is birationally isomorphic to the Kummer surface $\Kum(E\times E)$ of the self-product of an elliptic curve $E$. \end{theorem}

 \begin{proof} Choose two singular points $p_1,p_2$ on two different edges in a face of one of the tetrahedra.
 Let $E_1,E_2$ be the exceptional curves over these points in the minimal resolution $X$ of the desmic quartic surface $Q$.
-The eight lines that pass through $p_1$ or $p_2$ have one common line $F_0 = \la p_1,p_2\ra$.
+Among the eight lines that pass through $p_1$ or $p_2$, two coincide with the line $F_0 = \la p_1,p_2\ra$.
 Let $F_1,\ldots,F_6$ be the remaining lines.
-Consider the divisor \beq H = 2(E_1+E_2)+F_1+\cdots+F_6+2F_0. \eeq Then, we check that $H^2 = 4$ and the linear system $|H|$ defines a degree two map
+Consider the divisor \beq H = 2(E_1+E_2)+F_1+\cdots+F_6+2F_0. \eeq Since $H\cdot E_i = 1$ and $H^2 = 4$, the linear system $|H|$ defines a degree two map

 Its branch divisor is the union of $8$ lines, four from each ruling.
 On the other hand, the linear system $|2(E\times \{\textrm{pt}\}+\{\textrm{pt}\}\times E)|$ defines a double cover $\widetilde{\Kum}(E\times E)\to \bbP^1\times \bbP^1$ branched along the union of $8$ lines, from each ruling.
 Since $\Pic(\bfF_0)$ has no torsion, there is only one isomorphism class of such a cover.
 This proves the assertion. \end{proof}